 SO… What is the Topic of the #NoEstimates Hashtag?

-#NoEstimates is a hashtag for the topic of exploring alternatives to estimates for making decisions in software development.
+#NoEstimates is a hashtag for the topic of exploring alternatives to estimates [of time, effort, cost] for making decisions in software development.
 That is, ways to make decisions with “No Estimates”.

 I’ll probably modify this a bit over time – I put this together quickly as a starting point.